Invasive Species Program

 They can also have devastating economic impacts and harm human well-being.
 Invasive speciesA species that is not native to a location and tends to quickly spread. often lack natural predators that keep them in check.
 This allows them to grow unrestrained, causing tremendous damage to productive land, decreasing water quality, and destroying wildlife habitat.

-We identify, survey, and treat invasive plant and animal species that pose a threat to our landscapes and communities.
+We identify, survey, and treat invasive plant and animals that pose a threat to our landscapes and communities.

-We collaborate with partners and residents to prevent the spread of invasive species, detect new infestations, and increase public awareness of new invaders – referred to as Early Detection and Rapid Response (EDRR) species – within our watershed.
+We collaborate with partners and residents to prevent the spread of invasive species, detect new infestations, and increase public awareness about Early Detection and Rapid Response (EDRR) species within our watershed.

 How we can help:

 - Let us treat it

 If you find one of our six priority weeds on your property, we’ll treat it for you.See our Weed & Pest Directory

 - Get help with identification

 We provide resources to help identify EDRR species.Download the Weed Watchers Guide